gbrankova/ZombieDice/README.md

 The first player who gets 13 brains is the winner!

 ## Dice
 You need 13 dice to play the game.
-The dice should have 6 sides with pictures on them.
+The dice have 6 sides with pictures on them.
 The pictures can be:
 * *Brains* :boy: - You should get as many as you can of these.
 * *Footsteps* :feet: - You should avoid them.
 If you get 3 of these in a single turn, you will lose all of the brains you ate in this turn.
 * *Shotguns* :boom: - You can roll this die again.

 The dice are colured in 3 different colours.
 There are 6 green dice, 4 yellow dice and 3 red dice.
 1. *Green dice* - They are the most favourable because there are less shotgun symbols on them.
 2. *Yellow dice* - If you roll a yellow die, you have equal probability of getting one of the different symbols.